-§ 601.
-Penalties for violations of Title and rules, regulations or orders of the TERO or Administrative Appeals Board

-A. Any employer, contractor, subcontractor or union who violates this Title or rules, regulations or orders of the TERO shall be subject to penalties for the violation, including, but not limited to:

-1. denial of the right to commence or continue business within the jurisdiction of Cherokee Nation;

-2. suspension of operations within the jurisdiction of Cherokee Nation;

-3. payment of back pay and damages to compensate any injured party;
+- 601. Penalties for violations of Title and rules, regulations or orders of the TERO or Administrative Appeals Board - $\S$ 601.
+Penalties for violations of Title and rules, regulations or orders of the TERO or Administrative Appeals Board - A. Any employer, contractor, subcontractor or union who violates this Title or rules, regulations or orders of the TERO shall be subject to penalties for the violation, including, but not limited to: - 1.
+Denial of the right to commence or continue business within the jurisdiction of the Cherokee Nation. - 2.
+Suspension of operations within the jurisdiction of the Cherokee Nation. - 3.
+Payment of back pay and damages to compensate any injured party. - 4.
+Reserved for Future Use. - 5.
+Imposition of monetary civil penalties.

-4. an order to summarily remove employees hired in violation of this Title or rules, regulations or orders of the TERO;

-5. imposition of monetary civil penalties;

-6. prohibition from engaging in future operations within Cherokee Nation boundaries;

-7. an order requiring employment, promotion and training of Indians injured in the violation;

-8. an order requiring changes in procedures and policies necessary to eliminate the violation;

-9. an order making any other provision deemed necessary to alleviate, eliminate or compensate for any violation.

-B. The maximum monetary penalty which may be imposed is Five Thousand Dollars (\$5,000.00) for each violation.
-The penalties will be graduated as follows:

-1. The first violation will incur a fine of Two Hundred Dollars (\$200.00);

-2. The second violation will incur a fine of One Thousand Dollars (\$1,000.00);

-3. The third violation will incur a fine of Five Thousand Dollars (\$5,000.00).

-C. Each day during which a violation exists shall constitute a separate violation.

-D. Monetary penalties assessed by TERO may be tripled if it is shown that the violation occurred egregiously or with reckless or wanton behavior.

-E. Attorney fees and costs of pursuing or defending an action of the TERO may be awarded to the prevailing party.

-Cross References

-Filing of complaints by Indians and proceedings thereon generally-Penalties for retaliatory actions by employers against employees filing complaints, see 40 CNCA § 502.

-Filing of complaints by TERO and proceedings thereon generally, see 40 CNCA § 501.
+- 6. Prohibition from engaging in future operations with the Cherokee Nation. - 7.
+An order requiring employment, promotion, and training of Indians injured in the violation. - 8.
+An order requiring changes in procedures and policies necessary to eliminate the violation. - 9.
+An order making any other provision deemed necessary to alleviate, eliminate, or compensate for any violation. - B. The maximum monetary penalty which may be imposed is Five Thousand Dollars (\$5,000.00) for each violation.
+The penalties will be graduated as follows: - 1.
+The first violation will incur a fine of Two Hundred Dollars (\$200.00); - 2.
+The second violation will incur a fine of One Thousand Dollars (\$1,000.00); - 3.
+The third violation will incur a fine of Five Thousand Dollars (\$5,000.00). - C. Each day during which a violation exists shall constitute a separate violation. - D. Monetary penalties assessed by TERO may be tripled if it is shown that the violation occurred egregiously or with reckless or wanton behavior. - E. Attorney fees and cost of pursuing or defending an action of the TERO may be awarded to the prevailing party. - LA 38-05, eff.
+November 17, 2005.
+Amended LA 30-12, eff.
+September 12, 2012; LA 01-14, eff.
+March 21, 2014.